DbrittoRicky/PhySim/README.md

 The full license text is available in the [COPYING](COPYING) file included in this repository.

 For a list of all copyright holders, see the [AUTHORS](AUTHORS) file.

+> **Note on third-party components:** The `bin/` folder from the Godot ONNX AI Models Loader GDExtension is a binary dependency and is governed by its own upstream license.
+PhySim's GPL license applies to PhySim's own source code only.